 From an assistant attorney general for the Pennsylvania Department of Justice, to a private practitioner in the financial services industry, to an entrepreneur and founder of the investment management firm Brinker Capital, Charles Widger ’73 has always advocated for innovation.

 After more than 30 years of experience in the field, Widger understands the unparalleled value of his Villanova Law degree.
 A long-time champion of Villanova Law and proponent of its “Where Law Meets Business” philosophy, Widger made his biggest investment in Villanova Law in 2016.
-His generous $25 million investment supports the continued growth of academic innovation at Villanova Law—specifically through scholarships, a University professorship and the Dean’s Innovation Fund.
+His generous $25 million investment supports the continued growth of academic innovation at Villanova Law—specifically through the Charles Widger '73 Leadership Scholarship, the Charles Widger '73 Endowed University Professor and the Dean’s Innovation Fund.

 “My Villanova Law education has been instrumental to my success.
 It helped me establish the professional competence and confidence to pursue and perform roles and responsibilities outside my comfort zone,” said Widger.
 “The intellectual tools of analysis and expression we learn and practice as lawyers are clearly transferable to decision-making in business.
 I have worked at developing and refining these tools during my entire career.
 I still do, and this vital work began at Villanova.”